cpp-tutor/lox-gfx/README.md

 Note: The Arduino_H7_Video library uses some shared SDRAM for the framebuffer, and `SDRAM.begin();` should **not** be called after initializing the display.

-Scripts stored on USB flash devices plugged into the USB port on the Giga can be loaded with `load "script.lox"` at the prompt (some issues with this, currently).
+Scripts stored on USB flash devices plugged into the USB port on the Giga (or via an OTG cable on Portenta H7) can be loaded with `load "script.lox"` at the prompt (any file extension can be used).

 ## Adding Functions